 Some students need zero vocabulary preparation.
-They are capable of gleaning the meaning from the context, exactly as Charlotte Mason said would usually happen.
+They are capable of gleaning the meaning from the context, exactly as Charlotte Mason said would often happen.
 But Child A?
 He’s a different case.
 If I don’t want him interrupting during the reading, I’ll need to cover some words.

 When you know your students, you can also prepare the length of the reading.
 With a class of all high schoolers who have been doing Plutarch for years, this probably isn’t necessary.
 But with a class of new fourth graders, the lesson needs to be divided into multiple readings so as to foster good narration.
 That’s one of the things I’m looking for as I read — where are the natural breaks, and do I need to stop there and take narrations for the sake of my class?

 Proper names are written on the blackboard; and, at the end, children narrate the substance of the lesson.